arcee-ai/mergekit/docs/create_a_merge_method.md

 Logical batches may be heterogeneous.
 Preparation validates every group, buckets compatible work by shape, dtype, device, input count/layout, and execution options, then incrementally packs numerical `TensorBatch` buffers.
-All inputs within a group must have matching shapes, dtypes, and devices.
-With `rectify_embeddings=True` in a method definition, embedding inputs are cropped to their common submatrix before bucketing.
+All inputs within a group must have matching shapes, dtypes, and devices, including for sequential group kernels.
+Every group is checked before any kernel executes, and kernels must preserve the weight shape.
 Output order always matches logical group order, not bucket order.

+Merge methods do not truncate embeddings or repair incompatible tensors.
+Configure `tokenizer: {source: base}` to align inputs to the base vocabulary, or select `union` or a specific model's tokenizer.
+Vocabulary alignment, missing-token initialization, and padding happen before merging; hidden dimensions must already match.
+Direct tensor and state-dict callers must perform any alignment themselves.

 The kernel receives `[B, N, *weight_shape]` and returns `[B, *weight_shape]`.
 It must preserve the output axis: reductions for norms, means, and dot products must not